Killing of Dilawar: Torture

 On his first day at Bagram, Dilawar was awoken by being splashed with cold water, with the ventilation turned on to let frigid air in from outside to induce a stronger freezing sensation.
 He and other prisoners were then chained to the ceiling of his cell, and suspended by his wrists, and only periodically released from this position for interrogation.
 His arms became dislocated from their sockets, and flapped around limply whenever guards lowered him from the ceiling.
 During questioning, U.S. troops used Arabic translators, who did not understand Pashto, while Afghan staff had difficulty comprehending Dilawar's particular dialect.

 According to Parkhudin, questions revolved around the electric stabilizer found in the taxi, its supposed connection to the Camp Salerno attack, and how often they had met Osama bin Laden.
-Parkhudin overheard Dilawar telling his captors in his first interrogation that he didn't know his passengers and was only a taxi driver.
-In subsequent interrogations, Parkhudin heard Dilawar being beaten and calling for his mother.
+Parkhudin overheard Dilawar telling his captors in his first interrogation that he did not know his passengers and was only a taxi driver.

+Whenever Dilawar was beaten, he would cry for his mother.
 Dilawar would repeatedly ask "Where are you my God?", which was always followed by laughter from the soldiers.
 During his detention, Dilawar's legs were beaten to a pulp.
 They would have had to have been amputated because damage was so severe.

-On 10 December 2002, at around 2:00 a.m., a final interrogation of Dilawar was headed two U.S. soldiers.
+On 10 December 2002, at around 2:00 a.m., a final interrogation of Dilawar was headed by two U.S. soldiers.
 When Dilawar asked for something to drink at the beginning of the interrogation, one of the interrogators, 21-year-old Specialist Joshua R. Claus, gave him a bottle of water with a punctured bottom.
 After Dilawar's clothes were wet, Claus grabbed the bottle and sprayed Dilawar in the face while commanding him to drink.
 Claus ordered a guard to force Dilawar into a kneeling position, but Dilawar's legs were no longer able to bend.
 Claus ended the interrogation early and told guards to chain Dilawar to the ceiling again, telling the detainee that a doctor would eventually check on him.
 Dilawar subsequently died in his cell.
 According to Parkhudin, Dilawar's last words were "Oh, my mother.
 Oh my God.
 I'm about to die".
 He is survived by his wife and their then five-year-old daughter, Bibi Rashida.